hkurokawa/code-review-as-journey/presentation.md

 Using a different directory helps make the build stable.

 ---
+# Build

+- Warnings in build log or logcat
+- Try proguard build or release build when relevant file was changed

+^
+After adding worktree, let's build the app.
+1. Then have a look at build log and logcat.
+Changes related to build setting makes sometimes big issue.
+Keep in mind to find troublesome problems as early as possible.
+2. Proguard too.
+If there are changes about proguard rules, try proguard build too.

+[.build-lists: true]

+---

 # UI

 - Is it along the guidelines of Material Design or your team's?
+  - Is it not like iOS UI?
 - Is it using animation properly?
-- Is it not like iOS UI?

-Tips to check

-- Developer options
-  - Show layout bounds
   - Change animation scale

 ^
-If there are changes about UI, check the UI with caution.
+1.If there are changes about UI, check the UI with caution.
-Unfortunately everyone is not always familiar with Material Design or Android friendly UI.
+1-2.Unfortunately everyone is not always familiar with Material Design or Android friendly UI.
 So we need to check if it's done the Android way.
-To check the UI with caution, some developer options are useful.
-The `show layout bound` option is good to check the margin of layout.
-If you want to watch the animation carefully, the "Change animation scale" is helpful.
+2.If you want to watch the animation carefully, 2-2.the "Change animation scale" is helpful.

+[.build-lists: true]

 ---